-This commentary originally appeared on EDF's Climate 411 blog.
+This commentary originally appeared on EDF's Voices Blog.

 This post was co-authored by Lucía Hennelly, with contributions from Adrian Shelley, Executive Director of Air Alliance Houston.